Scotland national rugby union team: 1946–1987

 In January 1986, a trial match between "Blues" (players expected to feature for Scotland) and "Reds" (emerging players with a possible international future) resulted in a shock 41–10 win for the "Reds".
-The "Reds" team included Gavin and Scott Hastings, Finlay Calder and David Sole, all of whom who would debut for Scotland in the Five Nations that year and feature prominently for side in the years that followed.
+The "Reds" team included Gavin and Scott Hastings, Finlay Calder and David Sole, all of whom who would debut for Scotland in the Five Nations that year and feature prominently for the side in the years that followed.
 Scotland went on to share the 1986 Five Nations championship with France, each side winning three out of their four games.
 The series also saw Scotland thrash England 33–6 at Murrayfield; Scotland's record win over the English, at the time one point short of Scotland's best score in any rugby union international and England's heaviest defeat in over a century.

 1987–2000

 Scotland went to the first World Cup, played in New Zealand and Australia in the summer of 1987.
 John Rutherford, the team's general and controlling influence, had injured his knee on an unauthorised tour of Bermuda.
 He broke down after less than a quarter of an hour of the first World Cup match against France and never played for Scotland again.
 Scotland had been in the lead but the match finished level.
 Scotland lost to New Zealand in the quarter-final.
 On 27 June 1988, Ian McGeechan was appointed as head coach to succeed Derrick Grant who had retired after the end of the 1988 Five Nations series.

 Their greatest year in the modern era was 1990, when their season came down to one game, a Grand Slam decider at Murrayfield against the "auld enemy", England.
 Both sides had won all their Five Nations fixtures, and England were overwhelming favourites despite being the away side.
-Scotland under the captaincy of prop David Sole went on to win 13–7,> and with it their third Grand Slam.
+Scotland under the captaincy of prop David Sole went on to win 13–7, and with it their third Grand Slam.
 The match against England in 1990 was also only the second time that Flower of Scotland was played at Murrayfield, having become Scotland's pre-match national anthem that year.

+SRU made no money from sponsorship after their 1990 Grand Slam as their thistle was not registered.
+As a result, a new logo – a thistle containing a rugby ball – was designed in October 1990 by graphic designer Chic Harper.
+This was launched on Thursday 22 November at Murrayfield, Edinburgh with a £1M sponsorship deal with Umbro.
+The new logo was first worn on the nation's shirts at Parc des Princes, Paris on Saturday 19 January 1991 with the name 'Scottish Rugby Union' below the thistle.
+This was soon replaced with just 'Scottish Rugby'.
+In recent times, the wording has been dropped altogether to leave only the thistle as the symbol of the Scottish team.